2011-2014 Jeep Wrangler and Wrangler Unlimited

 2011 • 2012 • 2013 • 2014

-Replacing the stereo gear in your 2011-2014 Wrangler or Wrangler Unlimited isn't that hard, but it does involve quite a few steps.
-Nearly any new car stereo will fit, and the effort is well worth it when you consider the improved performance and functionality.
+In a nutshell: This article is an overview of your Wrangler's audio system and upgrade options.
+Nearly any new car stereo will fit, and the effort is well worth it when you consider the improved power and smartphone-friendly functionality.

 More than anything else, the Wrangler is begging for an external amplifier to power the speakers, especially if you like driving around with the top off.
 A 4-channel amp will give your speakers enough power to be heard over the road noise when you're rolling down the highway.